Frc-dev/FrcBot/README.md

 ## 📋 TODO

+- [ ] Allow setting to set specific user you want the recommendations to pull from
+- [ ] Allow setting to set custom pp baseline
+- [ ] Add option to !r with a specific mod
+- [ ] Allow alliterations of mods to be used (DTHD for HDDT, HDDTHR for HDHRDT)
+- [ ] Rewrite beatmap lookup so it works with osu direct
+- [ ] Handle really old map recommendations returning non-usable download links
+- [ ] Handle some beatmaps returning -1 for its beatmapset id
+- [ ] Find a way to keep the database updated as new maps are ranked

+---

+## ✅ Done

 - [x] Improve this README
 - [x] Post full instructions on how to build and run locally
 - [x] Fix settings not being saved